Quantum Error-Corrected Computation of Molecular Energies: Method

-where $q_i$ represents the $i$$^\mathrm{th}$ physical qubit comprising one logical qubit of the color code.
+In this work, the evolution time is set to $t=\pi/(8h_1)$, leading to $\e^{-\im h_{1}Zt} = \e^{-\im\frac{\pi}{8}Z} = T$.
+Moreover, we approximate $h_{2}t/\pi$ with a 5-bit binary fraction, so that its partially FT encoding is simplified (see Sec.~\ref{sec:encoding}).
+The truncation results in a systematic error of $\sim ^\mathrm{th}$ physical qubit comprising one logical qubit of the color code.
+This non-FT circuit is used in the experiment presented in App.~\ref{app:non_ft}.
 Note that we use $\ket{\overline{0}^{\rm nonFT}}$ to represent the non-fault-tolerant circuit to prepare the state $\ket{\overline{0}}$.
 We adopt the same convention for the superscript ``FT'' (fault-tolerant).

 \item FT preparation of $\ket{\overline{0}}$

 A FT preparation of the state $\ket{\overline{0}}$ is accomplished by the circuit~\cite{Goto2016-rl}:

 where $a_0$ represents the ancillary qubit.
 The circuit first encodes the state $\ket{\overline{0}}$ non-fault-tolerantly with \eqref{eq:circ_prep_nonFT} and then measures the bottom qubit to check if the state is correctly prepared up to a weight-1 $X$ error.
 A successful encoding is indicated by $c=0$.
 The circuit is discarded when $c=1$ is measured, and the protocol repeats the circuit executions until $c=0$ is measured.